nzcsx/Bools-Minecraft-Squid-Workshop-Project/README.md

 There are two types of bools: level and edge. \
 Level bools == (keep true whenever) player is doing something\
 Edge bools == (true for one tick if) player did something

+The following is a list of all the bools: